borkod/CYC2025/presentation.md

   - Function receives an audience identifier.
 It adds the audience identifier to the pre-deployed IAM OIDC Provider in the newly-created AWS account.

 - **Assign Role to Audience Lambda**
-  - Function updates the trust relationship in the IAM Web Identity Role by adding the audience identifier of the application registration to allow the newly-created service principal to assume the Web Identity Role.
+  - Function updates the trust relationship in the IAM Web Identity Role by adding the audience identifier of the application registration.
   - This step is required because, unlike a manual setup, the AWS user that creates the web identity role does not have an audience identifier so users enter any dummy value.
 This will be overwritten few seconds later by the automation.

 -->